in0k-pas-src/in0k-bringToSecondPlane/README.md

-# in0k-bringToSecondPlane
+# in0kSRC-bringToSecondPlane

 [Units][1] for use in [Lazarus][2] [LCL][3].

-##
+## Target

+Single function `bringToSecond`:
-Move the window (`tForm`) to the SECOND position in the Z-Order list of application windows.
+move window (`tForm`) to the SECOND position in the Z-Order list of application windows.

      Z-Index